JamesReynolds/JamesReynolds.github.io/_posts/2019-03-10-moving-left-in-aws.md

 published:  true
 ---

-## What can go wrong, does go wrong.
+## What can go wrong does go wrong.

 Our initial CI pipeline looked very much like this: